Dr. Sanae Okamoto

 5. Innovation and Entrepreneurship for Sustainability Transitions

-Dr. Sanae Okamoto is a behavioural scientist and is currently working for multiple international projects that address the SDGs.
-She has a solid academic and industrial experience in applying behavioural sciences to better understand human behaviour and utilize insights towards diverse objectives such as sustainability, organizational change, and stakeholder engagement.
-She provides workshops and seminars for practitioners in public and private sectors.
-She is currently working on topics around circular economy, Green Deal, and corporate social responsibility with a special focus on (i) greening individual and corporate behaviour/practices in SMEs by developing scales for corporate pro-environmental practices, and experimenting intervensitons for behaviour change, and (ii) investigating school children's behaviour and attitudes towards sustainability (e.g., food waste reduction, healthy habits).
+Dr. Sanae Okamoto is a behavioural scientist with background in Psychology, Neuroscience, and Behavioural Economics.
+She has a solid academic and industrial experience in applying behavioural sciences to better understand human behaviour and utilize behavioural and psychological insights towards diverse objectives such as circular economy and climate resilience.
+She also provides workshops and seminars for practitioners in public and private sectors.

 Her early research career focused on social dynamics in primates at Kyoto University and Nagoya University, Japan; the Max Planck Institute for Evolutionary Anthropology, Germany; University of Louisiana at Lafayette, USA; and the field sites in Republic of Guinea and Republic of Liberia.

 Entrepreneurship education: As a program coordinator for the Japan Society for the Promotion of Science, she led a global survey of good practices at higher education institutions and governemnt agencies with a special focus on advanced programs of entrepreneurial education and innovation ecosystem in Singapore, Taiwan, Thailand, Malaysia, UK, Finland, USA, Australia.